Spiritual Habits Are Good Habits

-Developing good spiritual habits is one way to enhance your progressive God experience because, by doing so, you are more inclined to have spiritual responses to everyday predicaments.
-By fostering good habits, you can change your behavior and, more importantly, stimulate your soul growth.
-It’s an effective way to expand and enlarge your spiritual self.
+Developing good spiritual habits is one way to contribute to your progressive God experience.
+By doing so, you are more inclined to have habitual spiritual responses to everyday predicaments.
+By fostering good habits, you can change your behavior and, more importantly, stimulate soul growth.
+It’s an effective way to expand and enlarge your spiritual self and improve self-mastery.

-Creating habitual responses increases the likelihood of making the right (moral) choice whenever a challenging situation arises.
-Spiritual habits not only enhance your strength and character, but also help you to avoid mental conflict; they are restful, providing a way to conserve your spiritual energies.
+Encouraging habitual responses increases the likelihood of making the right (moral) choice in challenging situations.
+Spiritual habits not only enhance our strength and character but also help us avoid mental conflict; they are restful, helping us conserve our spiritual energy.

-Like all spiritual transitions, let the Spirit do its work.
-Instead of trying to get rid of bad habits with an austere or draconian approach, it’s more constructive to create new and better habits using a believing and positive approach.
+Like all spiritual transitions, we let the Spirit do its work.
+Instead of trying to get rid of bad habits with an austere or draconian approach, it’s more constructive to build new, better habits with a faithful, positive approach.

 There is nothing more dreadful than the habit of doubt.